SofaPirate/Plaquette/docs/waves.rst

 - :doc:`SineWave`: Produces a sinusoidal waveform for smoother modulation.
 Commonly used for creating natural, flowing transitions, such as smooth dimming or speed control.

-You can visualize these waves on the Serial Plotter by streaming their values:
+You can visualize these waves on the Serial Plotter by streaming their values.

 **Example**: Display different waves for comparison: